joergschwarzwaelder/hhc2020/Additional/Speaker UNPrep.md

 So the password is **Computer-TurnLightsOn**

 ## vending-machines
 The password which has to be used is stored encoded in the file "vending-machines.json": LVEdQPpBwr.
-When the file is deleted it is possible to set a new password and to learn about the encoding method.
+When the password file is deleted it is possible to set a new password and to learn about the encoding method.
 It was found that:

  - The clear text and the encoded password always have the same length
  - Same characters on the same position are encoded to the same character in the same position
- - The encoding repeats after 8 characters, i.e. an "a" at position 1 is encoded in the way as an "a" in position 9:
+ - The encoding repeats after 8 characters, i.e. an "a" at position 1 is encoded in the same way as an "a" in position 9:

 |clear text|encoded|
 |--|--|